 If company profits are not enough to reinvest in the company to keep up with industry trends then that company is already heading out of business … it doesn’t quite know it yet!

 Sometimes the cost of doing business is too high.
 If a client is a very high maintenance client, and demands excess time from key resources, executives etc. then often that is an account that is just not worth servicing.
+It could be termed champagne service on a beer budget!

 This is a lesson every sales person needs to understand … not all business is good business!